TIY-LR-FEE-2015-June/book/week-2/day-3/sass.md

 What's even cooler than being able to change this to a local file, we have the ability to point this to a CDN instead:

     $fa-font-path:        "//netdna.bootstrapcdn.com/font-awesome/4.3.0/fonts";

+## Resources for Learning SASS

+Probably the best part about SASS is that you can take your existing CSS file rename it to a `.scss` file extension and everything will continue working!
+Then from there you can start using the awesome features of SASS slowly over time.
+A good place to start is by bringing in variables, then breaking things into partials, replacing multiple repeated properties with mixins, and so on.

+This book will eventually have a TLDR; about the different syntax available in SASS.
+Until then the [official SASS getting guide](http://sass-lang.com/guide) is a great way to get started learning SASS.